Skip to main content

 Decide which branches the fix is required on

 Bugs should normally be fixed on all the supported stable branches that are affected.
-New features should just go into master, but sometimes minor enhancements are made on the most recent stable branch.
+New features should just go into main, but sometimes minor enhancements are made on the most recent stable branch.

 Develop your change using git